The great AI war: whose side will you be on?

 direct threats can always be neutralised by taser-spitting robotic quadrupeds

 There is a deep-seated suspicion that the goal of AI research is to supply us with synthetic slaves that will do what we want, when we want, better than we could ever hope to do.
 We are also aware AI and machine learning are technologies that ought to get exponentially more sophisticated over time, with AIs training AIs.
-The ability for AI to alter how we live could accelerate very rapidly, far more rapidly than we can adapt.
+The ability for AI to alter how we live could accelerate very rapidly, far more rapidly than we can adapt to.
 With AIs already able to outwit humans in many strategic settings, there is a growing dread that AI will not be responding to us anymore, but that we will be responding to it.
 In fact, it’s possible this is the case already.

 Aren’t we are also afraid of AIs that are programmed for self-preservation?
 (Robot marketers will call them ‘robust’ and ‘self healing’.)
 Afraid they will (rightly) conclude humans have the power to literally pull the plug on them and so need to be neutralised.
 This might not involve extermination – just the production of some especially addictive entertainment that keeps us immobile.
 And direct threats can always be neutralised by taser-spitting robotic quadrupeds that can run as fast as a horse.